Tonto Creek flowing below Horton Creek in Arizona

 Best flows

 Use RiverReports and USGS 09499000 as a trend and safety reference, then verify upper-creek clarity and access.
-Stable or slowly falling clear water is best; rising, stained, or storm-fed water should move the day to scouting or another route.
+Stable or slowly falling clear water is best.
+Rising, stained, or storm-fed water should move the day to scouting or another route.

-When to skip
+When to leave

 Skip it when Forest Service closures affect the access you planned, monsoon storms or runoff stain the creek, road conditions are unsafe, water is too warm for trout, or the downstream gauge is rising enough to make crossings questionable.